kfblack/Portfolio/README.md

 # Portfolio Website
-#### Date: 01/04/2023
+#### Date: 02/04/2023
 #### By: Kalin Black
 #### [Linkedin](https://www.linkedin.com/in/kalin-black/) | [GitHub](https://github.com/kfblack)
 ***
 #### **_Description_**
-This is my personal portfolio website, for showcasing my relevant skills, projects and various information!
+This is my personal portfolio website, for showcasing my relevant skills, projects and other various information!
 ***
 #### **_Technologies Used_**
 - HTML